San Pasqual, Los Angeles County, California

-San Pasqual is an unincorporated community and census-designated place (CDP) in Los Angeles County, California.
+San Pasqual is an unincorporated community and census-designated place (CDP) in the San Gabriel Valley of Los Angeles County, California.
 It lies between San Marino and Pasadena.
 The major streets in San Pasqual are San Pasqual Street, South Sierra Madre Blvd., and Oakdale Street.
 San Pasqual is served by the Pasadena post office responsible for ZIP code 91107, and thus locations there are properly addressed with the final line reading "Pasadena, CA 91107".
 The population was 2,101 at the 2020 census.

 The name comes from the Rancho San Pascual, of which San Pasqual is one of the remaining unincorporated areas.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.3 square miles (0.7 km^{2}), all of it land.

 Demographics

 San Pasqual first appeared as a census designated place in the 2010 U.S. census.